ferretj/papers/mds/self_normalizing_networks.md

 (feed-forward networks = MLPs = FNNs)

-State-of-the-art FNNs often don’t get deeper than 4 layers
+State-of-the-art FNNs often don’t get deeper than 4 layers.

 FNNs are perturbed by normalization techniques and have high variance on training error (not the case for CNNs and RNNs thanks to weight sharing).

-SNNs don’t have these drawbacks thanks to self-normalization induced by their activation
+SNNs don’t have these drawbacks thanks to self-normalization induced by their activation.

-A layer is considered normalized if mean and var of activations belong in a given range (fixed beforehand)
+A layer is considered normalized if mean and var of activations belong in a given range (fixed beforehand).

-Self-normalization property -> transitive/conservation property : if layer is normalized, next layer is normalized as well
+Self-normalization property -> transitive/conservation property : if layer is normalized, next layer is normalized as well.

-***scaled exponential linear unit (SELU)***
+#### Scaled Exponential Linear Unit (SELU)

 ![](../imgs/snn.png)

-requirements for the activation :
+Requirements for the activation :

 * must have positive and negative values (to control mean)
 * saturation regions (derivatives asymptotically close to 0) (to dampen variance)